 Potable water is supplied to Tahmoor Coal by the Sydney Water Corporation, with the take-off from the main pipeline near the main administration building on Remembrance Drive, Tahmoor.
-The mine uses approximately 2.0 ML/day of potable and recycled water.
-Water supplied to the underground mine at Tahmoor Coal is sourced from recycled and potable water.
-Potable water is supplied to the underground via two surface water tanks, described in the table below.
-The recycled water plant described above has seen a dramatic reduction in daily (and annual) potable water usage at Tahmoor Coal.
+The mine uses approximately 1.5-2.0 ML/day of potable water which is supplied for use across pit-top and underground.
+Potable water is supplied to the underground via two surface water tanks, described in Table 8 below.
+The Recycled Water Treatment Plant (RWTP) supplied recycled water to underground workings in the past, however the new Water Treatment Plant (WTP) is proposed to be utilised to replace the RWTP and re-use water for onsite purposes including underground workings.